cartesi/docs/cartesi-rollups/development/send-requests.md

 curl http://localhost:8080/inspect/mypath
 ```

-Once the call's response is received, the payload is extracted from the response data, allowing the backend code to examine it and produce outputs in the form of **reports**.
+Once the call's response is received, the payload is extracted from the response data, allowing the backend code to examine it and produce outputs as **reports**.

 From a frontend client, here is an example of extracting the payload from an inspect request: